TheSoftwareHouse/babelsheet-js/docs-src/services.md

 `babelsheet generate --format ios --path ./translations` - generates translations in iOS format in `./translations` folder.

 ## Producer
 Producer is used to fetch translations file, convert it and then store it in a database.
 The process is wrapped in a scheduler which repeats the whole operation continuously every 5 minutes by default.
-Please note that if there are no proper environment variables such as `BABELSHEET_CLIENT_ID`, `BABELSHEET_CLIENT_SECRET` and `BABELSHEET_REFRESH_TOKEN` then producer wont be able to work properly.
+Please note that if there are no proper environment variables such as `BABELSHEET_CLIENT_ID`, `BABELSHEET_CLIENT_SECRET` and `BABELSHEET_REFRESH_TOKEN` then producer won't be able to work properly.
 In such case it runs a command responsible for obtaining those keys.

-You can run Producer in docker container - see [Docker](docker.md).
+You can run Producer in a docker container - see [Docker](docker.md).

 If you want to run producer locally, first remember about [setting environment variables](configuration.md#configuration-file) and [running redis](docker.md#redis), next type: